Global Regular Solutions of the Degenerate Compressible Navier-Stokes Equations with Large Initial Data of Spherical Symmetry: Introduction

-The global regularity of solutions of the multidimensional (M-D) compressible Navier-Stokes equations (\textbf{CNS}) with large initial data is a longstanding open problem, even when the initial data exhibit some form of symmetry.
-The main obstacle lies in obtaining uniform {\it a priori} bounds on the density, both above and below, as has been extensively discussed by Lions \cite{lions}, Hoff-Smoller \cite{hoffsmoller}, Feireisl \cite{fu3}, Huang-Matsumura \cite{HM}, among many others.
-Recently, for the three-dimensional (3-D) barotropic \textbf{CNS} with constant viscosity coefficients, it has been shown by Merle, Rapha\"{e}l, Rodnianski, and Szeftel \cite{MPI} and by Buckmaster, Cao-Labora, and Gómez-Serrano \cite{buckmaster} that there exist smooth, spherically symmetric initial data for which the corresponding solutions undergo finite-time implosion at the origin, with the density blowing up to infinity.
-In stark contrast, in this paper, we establish the well-posedness of global regular solutions for general smooth, spherically symmetric initial data with positive and bounded density for the following \textbf{CNS} with degenerately density-dependent viscosity coefficients (as in the shallow water equations) in $\mathbb{R}^n$ ($n=2$ or $3$):
+The global regularity of solutions of the multidimensional (M-D) compressible Navier--Stokes equations (\textbf{CNS}) with large initial data is a longstanding open problem, even when the initial data exhibit some form of symmetry.
+The main obstacle lies in obtaining uniform {\it a priori} bounds on the density, both above and below; see Lions \cite{lions}, Hoff--Smoller \cite{hoffsmoller}, Feireisl \cite{fu3}, and the references therein.
+In this paper, we establish the well-posedness of global regular solutions for general smooth, spherically symmetric initial data with positive and bounded density for the following \textbf{CNS} with degenerately density-dependent viscosity coefficients (as in the shallow water equations) in $\mathbb{R}^n$ ($n=2$ or $3$):

 with the initial data:

 and the far-field asymptotic condition: